 What is an EDL Mode?

 EDL or Emergency Download Mode follows a specific set of rules known as the Firehose or Sahara protocol to force-flash the firmware.
 The thing with this mode is that it is independent of Bootloader or Fastboot mode.
-Even if your device cannot access these modes, which most of the hard-bricked devices cannot, it is not an issue.
+Even if your device cannot access these modes, which most hard-bricked devices cannot, it is not an issue.
 The EDL Mode is independent of both these modes as it resides in the Primary Bootloader interface.

 So all the Qualcomm devices that have the Primary Bootloader triggers a secondary bootloader.
-The latter holds some important file configurations and partitions including ABOOT, Linux Kernel, and system.img.
-The TrustZone, which is responsible for checking the authenticity of the ABOOT or Android Bootloader is also present there.
+The latter holds some important file configurations and partitions, including ABOOT, Linux Kernel, and system.img.
+The TrustZone, responsible for checking the ABOOT or Android Bootloader’s authenticity, is also present there.
 When we unlock the bootloader on our Android device, we are just disabling this authenticity check.

-Furthermore, everything after the Primary Bootloader (ABOOT, kernel, trust Zone) resides in the Secondary Bootloader and are the ones to be affected by the incorrect software modifications.
+Furthermore, everything after the Primary Bootloader (ABOOT, kernel, trust Zone) resides in the Secondary Bootloader and is the one to be affected by the incorrect software modifications.
 In other words, if you end up flashing an incorrect build of a custom ROM onto your Android device, then only the secondary bootloader gets affected.
-Fortunately, the Primary Bootloader remains unaffected and so does the EDL Mode, as it resides in the Primary Bootloader itself.
+Fortunately, the Primary Bootloader remains unaffected, and so does the EDL Mode, as it resides in the Primary Bootloader itself.
 Hence you could easily boot your Qualcomm device to this mode and force flash the device-specific firmware.

 Booting up a Qualcomm Device to EDL Mode

 Now there are two things to note here, the steps to boot your device to fastboot mode and then the flashing instructions.
 Regarding the former, you could make use of the ADB or Fastboot Commands.
-While that is the easiest route, yet it more often than not fails to give the desired results.
-This is because for executing ADB commands you need to enable USB Debugging which is just not possible in a bricked device.
+While that is the easiest route, it often does not fail to give the desired results.
+This is because executing ADB commands; you need to enable USB Debugging, which is just not possible in a bricked device.
 Similarly, you cannot boot your device to fastboot mode if your device has been hard-bricked.